 Service at Augsburg

 Lars is currently a Hagfors Fellow and a Sabo Scholar for the Sabo Center for Citizenship and Democracy.
 After having completed a six-year stint as Chair of Sociology, Lars is now Director of Urban Studies.
 Lars is past member of the board of directors of the Higher Education Consortium for Urban Affairs (HECUA) (2009 – 2012).
 He is also a past member of the Augsburg faculty senate (2005-2007), the Social Science Collaborative, and the Assessment Committee.
 He was also faculty advisor for Augsburg’s Sociology Club (2002-2006).

 Service and Interests off campus

-Lars is also a member of the League of American Bicyclists and Adventure Cycling Association.
-Lars enjoys bicycle touring and mountain centuries, and commutes by bicycle in the Twin Cities year-round.
+A lifelong member of Adventure Cycling Association, Lars enjoys bicycle touring and mountain centuries, and commutes by bicycle in the Twin Cities year-round.
+He is a poor chess player, but enjoys it anyway.
 As a former musician and now merely a discerning fan, he cannot seem to get enough of The Bad Plus, Bela Bartok, Deftones, (the) Melvins, Primus, Radiohead, Self-Evident, System of a Down, Tool, Tortoise, Traindodge, Frank Zappa, and John Zorn & Electric Masada.

 - B.A.
 Clark University, Music and Sociology (1991)

 - Ph.D.
 Florida State University (1999), Sociology, with an emphasis on political economy, social movements, and comparative-historical methods